fvaleri/strimzi-debugging/sessions/006/README.md

 Note that this is actually the same Kafka cluster, because it maintains the Kafka cluster ID.

 **Before deploying the TO, we must delete its internal topics so that it can safely reinitialize from Kafka on startup.
-If you don't do this, there is a high change that the Topic Operator deletes all topics with your data.
+If you don't do this, there is a high chance that the Topic Operator deletes all topics with your data.
 Topic deletion happens asynchronously, so always make sure to confirm that it is actually deleted.**

 ```sh